1986 Houston Astros season: Performance overview

+Closer Dave Smith recorded 33 saves, to establish the club record for one season and first with 30 or more. surpassing Fred Gladding's record of 29 amassed in 1969.
+This remained the club record until Doug Jones closed out 36 in 1993.
+(Note: For single seasons, playing for HOU, in the regular season, requiring saves ≥ 25, sorted by ascending season.)

 Mike Scott, who led the major leagues in numerous categories, including a 2.22 earned run average (ERA) and 306 strikeouts, became the third Astros pitcher to lead the NL in ERA, following J. R. Richard (2.71 in 1979) and Ryan (1.69 in 1981).
+After having ceded 16 earned runs over his first four outings of the season, Scott concluded with 1.94 ERA over his final 33 starts.
 Scott also joined Richard as the second Astros pitcher to lead the NL strikeouts (303 in 1978 and 313 in 1979) for the third 300-strikeout season overall by an Astros pitcher.
 Hence, following J. R. Richard in 1979, Scott became the second Houston Astro to lead the league in two-thirds of the pitching Triple Crown.
 (Note: Composed of leading the league in each of wins, strikeouts and ERA.)